OpenCyphal-Garage/libcyphal/docs/design/readme.md

 The lifetime of the payload passed to the `send` method is not required to continue beyond the return from the method, as the data will be physically copied.

-The `send` method can either accept the transfer for transmission in its entirety, or reject it entirely.
+The `send` method can either accept the transfer for transmission in its entirety or reject it entirely.
 The implementation shall not allow the set of transport frames generated for a given transfer to be enqueued partially.

 The transfer timestamp given to the `send` method signifies the transmission deadline for the transport frames originating from this transfer; transport frames whose transmission could not be completed prior to the expiration of their deadline will be dropped (dequeued without transmission) by the transport.
-Such occurrence should normally be recorded for diagnostic purposes via the appropriate statistical counters, but this feature is currently outside of the scope of this proposal.
+Such occurrences should normally be recorded for diagnostic purposes via the appropriate statistical counters, but this feature is currently outside of the scope of this proposal.

 Rx sessions operate like sampling ports, storing one most recently received transfer internally as an instance of `DynamicBuffer` (see below).
 The buffer is passed over to the application upon the next call to `receive`.
 A sampling port is similar to a FIFO queue of depth 1 unit, so in the future this design can be trivially generalized to support variable-depth FIFO queues inside Rx session instances that are set to the depth of 1 unit by default.
-Shall the application fail to collect the received transfer(s) before the FIFO queue is full, the least recently received transfer is dropped and the new one is pushed at the opposite end of the queue.
-Such occurrence should normally be recorded for diagnostic purposes via the appropriate statistical counters, but this feature is currently outside of the scope of this proposal.
+Shall the application fail to collect the received transfer(s) before the FIFO queue is full, the least recently received transfer is dropped, and the new one is pushed to the opposite end of the queue.
+Such occurrences should normally be recorded for diagnostic purposes via the appropriate statistical counters, but this feature is currently outside of the scope of this proposal.

 #### `DynamicBuffer`